-RTL Group was among the first companies to offer free cardiovascular screenings, and it provides other regular screening campaigns and flu vaccinations to promote and protect the health of employees at work in November 2012, 145 colleagues took part in a body mass assessment to help them maintain a healthy weight Company doctor Thierry Grimée also helps by recognising and tackling work-related health issues Employees can make appointments at work, receive advice on workplace ergonomics, visual problems and stress in our medical room, and can even be referred to a specialist
+PTL Group was among the first companies to offer free cardiovascular science ings; and it provides other regular screening campaigns and it vaccinations to promote and project the health of employees at work, in November 2012; 145 colleagues tookparkin albody mass assessment to help the marginaling healthy, weight Company doctor income also helps by recognising and trackling work-related lisealth is suess. , and tackling work-related health is suess Employees, can make appointments at vork, řecělye adyrce on workplace ereo nomics, visual problems and stress in our medical room, and can even, be referred to a specialist."